SirKennard/SecureProgrammingGroup42/README.md

 # Secure Programming 3307: Group 42 Implemenation
-Secure Overlay Chat System following OLAF Neighbourhood Protocol
+Secure Overlay Chat System following OLAF Neighbourhood Protocol This is the vulnerable version of the implementation!

 Members:
 - a1850028 Kanwartej Singh